crypto411/app_sekolah/README.md

 ## Introduction

-An application to show GitHub Users
+An application to manage student scores

 ## Usage